thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 Perhaps one of the most powerful pieces of evidence for the resurrection is the radical transformation of Jesus's disciples.
 After Jesus's crucifixion, they were terrified, scattered and in hiding.
 Peter, who had boldly declared his loyalty, denied Jesus three times.
-Their hopes were shattered, their leader dead, and their movement seemingly extinguished.
+Their hopes were shattered, their leader dead and their movement seemingly extinguished.

 Yet, within weeks, these same fearful individuals were boldly proclaiming Jesus's resurrection in the very city where he had been executed, facing ridicule, persecution and ultimately, death.
 This dramatic shift